11 fun playgrounds on the Gold Coast

 Playgrounds these days are more than your old-fashioned swing and slide.
 Children can experience a wonderland full of fun, adventures, and activities.
 If you are searching for the ultimate playground, here are some of the best playgrounds on the Gold Coast — from North to South.

 Central Park, Pacific Pines

-As the playground is located directly outside the food court area, there are many tables and chairs in an alfresco setting perfectly positioned next to the playground.
-For all those children who like to eat, play and then repeat this is the ideal place.
+Located directly outside the food court area, there are many tables and chairs in an alfresco setting perfectly positioned next to the playground.
+For all those children who like to eat, play and then repeat, this is the ideal place.

-Bonus: The playground is just across the road from a natural swimming enclosure.
-The calm waters are perfect for a dip or take the buckets and spades to play in the soft sand.
+As a bonus, the playground is just across the road from a natural swimming enclosure.
+The calm waters are perfect for a dip or you can take buckets and spades to play in the soft sand.
 Parents can sit back under the shade and enjoy the Broadwater vista.
 Definitely one of our favourite playgrounds on the Gold Coast!